Thanks for visiting Metabods! Here are a few frequently asked questions. If you have a question here that's not answered here, please drop me a line.

 - The update schedule is when I post my own stories, because the main purpose of the site from my perspective is as a place to post the stuff I write.
 When I post my stuff, I also post other stories that have been submitted to me.
 There’s some work involved in editing these stories and posting them, and so my practice has been to set aside time to do that alongside the writing and editing I do on my own stories every week.
 I don’t let anyone else work on the site, because supervising the editing work of others feels like it would be the same amount of work, and I like being the guy that does Metabods as well as the writer BRK.

 Up until the end of 2015 the site updated very randomly because I posted my stories very randomly.
-So, again from my perspective, the biweekly updates are an improvement.
-I’d like to go to weekly updates, so it can seem more fluid and regular rather than as intermittent bursts, but considering I work two jobs IRL I don’t think I can quite manage it at the moment.
-It’s a goal, though, nonetheless.
+So, again from my perspective, the biweekly updates (and weekly updates beginning at the start of 2021) were an improvement.

 General questions about the site